 Walking a fine tightrope between France and Germany, Strasbourg is undoubtedly a cultural one-off.
-The capital of Alsace region looks like something out of a fairy tale, with half-timbered houses à la Grimms covered in flowers and Parisian-style mansions set in cobbled squares.
-Here and there, you can hear Germanic dialect in a delicatessen specialised in foie gras, and beer lovers sitting together with wine connoisseurs.
+The capital of the Alsace region looks like something out of a fairy tale, with half-timbered houses à la Grimms covered in flowers and Parisian-style mansions set in cobbled squares.
+Here and there, you can hear Germanic dialect in a delicatessen specializing in foie gras, and beer lovers sitting together with wine connoisseurs.

-Standing at the crossroad between France and Germany, Strasbourg was long a major commercial centre.
+Standing at the crossroad between France and Germany, Strasbourg was long a major commercial center.
 It was governed by the Bishop of Strasbourg until the 12th century when citizens rebelled against the bishop’s rule.
 Thus, Strasbourg became a free imperial city.
-Over ensuing centuries, the control of Alsace’s capital shifted between France and its rival to the East.
+Over the ensuing centuries, the control of Alsace’s capital shifted between France and its rival to the East.
 The city only became a part of France at the end of 1944.
-In 1992 Strasbourg became the de facto capital of European Union (alongside Brussels and Luxembourg), cementing its prominent place in the continent’s heart.
+In 1992 Strasbourg became the de facto capital of the European Union (alongside Brussels and Luxembourg), cementing its prominent place in the continent’s heart.

-Cathédrale Notre Dame
+1. Cathédrale Notre Dame

 When stepping into Strasbourg’s old town, the first thing you notice is perhaps the soaring spire of Strasbourg Cathédral Notre Dame (in short: Strasbourg Cathedral).
 After more than 400 years of construction, the Gothic grandeur was completed in 1439.
-At the height of 142 metres, it was once the highest edifice in Christendom.
+At the height of 142 meters, it was once the highest edifice in Christendom.
 The cathedral was made of sandstone from the nearby mountains, granting it a characteristic pink hue.

 Despite its massive scale, Strasbourg Cathedral looks incredibly lightweight and intricate thanks to its lace-fine facade and flying buttresses.
 Hundreds of sculptures carved out of stone also accentuate the effects of shadow and light.
 Inside, the long aisle inspires peace and the exquisite stainless-glass windows bring delight to the sandstone monolith.
 No wonder Victor Hugo once claimed Strasbourg Cathedral as a “gigantic and delicate marvel”.